|

 If your Spidey senses tell you something is off then it probably is.
 That said, there’s a balance between being paranoid and using common sense.
 If there are particular things about solo travel that make you nervous, think about them and address them before you go.

-Avoid situations you know that will cause you stress (but don’t be afraid to spread your wings a little, too) like traveling alone at night or staying in an outside corridor room.
+Avoid situations you know will cause you stress but don't be afraid to spread your wings a little, too.
+If you're nervous about traveling solo, I recommend having a fairly scripted trip for your first trip alone or doing a small practice run trip close to home.

 Pack Light